mmmeyers/meowbox/NOTES.md

 1. What is the root route? - 'welcome#home'
   - need to make a welcome controller (acts like a static controller)
   - need to make a view that links to sign up or log in

+2. When a user signs up, they are taken from the home page to a sign up page.
+  - need to make a